gdsfactory/klayout_pyxs/README.md

 To run .pyxs scripts from the KLayout menu, klayout_pyxs package and python macros file have to be installed to the KLayout folders.
-According to [KLayout documentaion](https://www.klayout.de/doc-qt4/about/macro_editor.html), "pymacros" and "python "folders in KLayout's user specific application folder.
+According to [KLayout documentaion](https://www.klayout.de/doc-qt4/about/macro_editor.html), they should go to the "pymacros" and "python" folders in KLayout's user specific application folder.
 In Windows, it is $USERPROFILE/KLayout.

-In Windows, do the following (the commands should be run from e.g. git bash console).
+In Windows, do the following (the commands should be run from e.g. git bash console) Tested on KLayout 0.25.3 and 0.25.7.

 0. Check if $USERPROFILE/KLayout exists and is used by the KLayout to store macros.
 Run

-    ```bash
+    ```sh
     $ ls $USERPROFILE/KLayout
     ```